-While President Joe Biden's downward spiral in public approval continues - driven by inflation and a national surge in the coronavirus pandemic - nervous Democrats have sought to reassure one another to remain calm, insisting there remains ample time for the Administration to pull out of it, right the ship and bring the American people on board.
+While President Biden's downward spiral in public approval continues, nervous Democrats have sought to reassure one another to remain calm, insisting there remains ample time for the administration to right the ship and bring the American people on board.

-Signs of desperation have crept onto the horizon, though, and none more politically fraught than rumors that Bill and Hillary Clinton will re-emerge to rescue the party - he as strategist and she as candidate for president in 2024.
+Signs of desperation have crept onto the horizon, and none more politically fraught than rumors that Bill and Hillary Clinton will re-emerge to rescue the party - he as strategist and she as candidate for president in 2024.